molbiodiv/bcdatabaser/docs/postprocessing_manual.md

 This results however in those sequences not including the taxonomic annotations.
 * They can be manually added by checking the taxa of interest at the [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) webpage and adjusting headers according to the [taxonomy syntax](./output.md).
 * Alternatively, for larger numbers, they can be obtained in bulk using the [NCBI eutils](https://www.ncbi.nlm.nih.gov/books/NBK25500/), you can have a look at the requests BCdatabaser does in scripts as a starter: [add_taxonomy_to_fasta.pl](https://github.com/molbiodiv/bcdatabaser/blob/master/bin/add_taxonomy_to_fasta.pl) and [makeRefDB.sh](https://github.com/molbiodiv/bcdatabaser/blob/master/bin/makeRefDB.sh)
+* Also, after classification in R post-processing, the [taxize](https://cran.r-project.org/web/packages/taxize/index.html) package can be used with the "ncbi" db option to fill gaps for the extra added taxa.

 **However, we strongly recommend to deposit unpublished sequences**, and once they are validated by NCBI, they will also be available in the automated BCdatabaser created datasets.
 Thus, we encourage scientists first to [deposit](https://www.ncbi.nlm.nih.gov/guide/howto/submit-sequence-data/) unpublished sequences in NCBI and then run BCdatabaser.
 This will include the taxonomic information for these sequences automatically, and most journals already require sequence deposition prior to manuscript submission anyways.